 - Subject specific resource

-Florida State University is transitioning to Canvas in Spring of 2018.
+Florida State University transitioned to Canvas in Spring of 2018.
 The Office of Distance Learning has provided material on this topic to help instructors get up to speed.
 Visit the Canvas Transition Center or the Canvas Community Video Library to start.